-If your child arrives to school after 8.45am, they will be asked to sign in at the front office and they will transition back to the classroom with a Late Arrivals Card.
+If your child arrives to school after 8.45am, they will be asked to Sign In at the Administration Office and they will transition back to the classroom with a Late Arrivals Card.
 This card will inform the teacher that the student has been accounted for through the daily roll count.

-In the interest of your child's safety, please collect your child from the Kindy classroom at the end of the day.
+In the interest of your child's safety, please collect your child from the Kindy classroom.
 No child will be permitted to leave until a parent/caregiver is present.
 If you have made alternative arrangements to collect your child, please write in the 'Communication Book' that is located near the classroom door.

-Children must remain outside the classroom with their parent/caregiver until the classroom doors are opened at 8.30am.
-No children are permitted to play with, or on, the outdoor equipment before or after school.
+If parent/guardian are dropping or collecting their child from the classroom, they are asked to wait outside with their child until the classroom door is opened at 8.30am.
+No children are permitted to play with, or on, the outdoor equipment before or after school as they are not covered by the school's insurance, if they are injured.

-Please be punctual when picking up your child at the end of the day as some children can become distressed if collected late.
-Any children not collected by 3pm will be taken to the front office for collection.
+Please be punctual when picking up your child as some children can become distressed.
+If your child has not been picked up by 3pm, your child will be taken to the school office for collection.